Updated: January 2018

 Other times the story they are telling just doesn’t warrant it – just because you can use a device, doesn’t always mean you should.
 I get a lot of scripts that use flashback for example that just don’t need it: it’s not that I don’t like flashback, I love it; it’s just that *particular* story would be BETTER TOLD in a linear fashion, its style effectively is obfuscating its story.

-So here’s a list of what I think are good examples of these devices and some links to articles to go with them: I’ve recommended them to clients before and they’ve helped ensure a writer harnesses the device for their draft… Remember: you might not like the entire movie, these are just elements to help people clarify what the device is and how it can be used.
+Below is a list of what I think are good examples of these devices, plus links to articles to go with them: I’ve recommended them to clients before and they’ve helped ensure a writer harnesses the device for their draft … Remember: you might not like the entire movie, these are just elements to help people clarify what the device is and how it can be used.

 Voiceover is most associated with the film noir genre and why it should be considered “lazy” is just beyond me.
 A good voiceover gives us insight into a character’s motivations: why they are doing what they are doing.
 I mentioned in my review of The Brave One for example that I really liked its voiceover; I liked those in American Psycho, Adaptation, Pitch Black, When Harry Met Sally and a whole host of other movies too.